2006 Asian Games: Criticism

-Despite the spectacular opening ceremony, which received high praise, there was some criticism by some delegations and athletes.
+Despite the opening ceremony, which received some high praise, there was some criticism by some delegations and athletes.
 Heavy rain poured down just after the end of opening ceremony, and many believed that the organizers did not have plans to deal with it, creating a chaotic situation.
 Chef de Mission of the Philippines, Butch Ramirez, said that some of the members of the Philippine delegation, including athletes, were soaked in the rain because the organising officials did not allow them to re-enter the covered stadium for shelter; instead they had to stay in the heavy rain for more than 30 minutes.
 He went on to say that the breakdown in transportation protocols due to the rain caused the athletes to rush to the nearest bus station, exposing them to rain.
 Ramirez said that he himself was a victim of pushing and shoving due to this chaos, and that because of it, he suffered from an asthma attack.

 According to one IOC insider who arrived back at his hotel soaked, this incident hurt the chances of Doha hosting the 2016 Summer Olympics, which Doha applied for on 25 October 2007, and lost on 4 June 2008 when they were eliminated from the pool.
 Transportation was one of the crucial factors involved in the decision process.
 Doha would have its own metro system in 2019.

-Name dispute

-Iran threatened to boycott the event after a brochure was published in December 2004, in which the Persian Gulf was misnamed.